NoxNode/hrmc/README.md

 		- 6x/9x just load or store that type (signed and unsigned store is the same)
 		- 5x/Dx do a `*+@` which is useful for subscripting primitive arrays
 		- Ex just does a `+@` which is useful for accessing primitive struct members
-- 5x/Dx/Ex also use x like:
+- 5x/Dx/Ex also use x like so:
 	- A/B for + and - (A for Add, B for suB)
-	- 6/9 for load and store as u64 (storing to an imm makes no sense so E9 is load from gs reg cuz 9 looks like g in some fonts)
+	- 6/9 for load and store as u64 (storing to an imm makes no sense so E9 is load from gs reg cuz 9 looks like g in some fonts - gs reg is used for getting kernel32 so we can call Win32 API funcs)
-- 5x/Dx both use x like:
-	- 7 for addr-of (& is on the 7 key)
+	- 7 for addr-of (& is on the 7 key - E7 is return imm as in rET)
-	- C for call
+	- C for call (I'm thinking of making EC be imm shift left for easy large imm creation)

 - So `5502` does `*+@i32` with stack slot 2 aka `i32_array_passed_as_first_param[index_at_top_of_stack]`
 	- Stack slot 2 is the first param because 0 is rbp and 1 is the return address. -1 would be the first local variable.